Saint-Joe/Vivarium-Controler/README.md

 	* [Relay](https://www.amazon.com/dp/B01HCFJC0Y/)

 ### Habitat display
-* Use esp8266 and oled to display habitat data as is streams throgh the MQTT broker
+* Use esp8266 and oled to display habitat data as is streams through the MQTT broker

+### Web Server
+Create a simple web interface for the Sensor Pack that would alow you to make changes to the sensors; these changes would be saved to the eeprom and loaded on reboot
+* Change WiFi SSID and Secret
+* Change MQTT Server, user, or password
+* Change the Sensor Pack's device ID
+* Modify the Temperature and Humidity offset values